m-e-h/theme-claim/README.md

 $ yarn rename
 ```

-For now the config is set up for use with
+For now the config is set up for use with an _in the works_ [starter theme](https://github.com/justintadlock/abc).

 To rename any other theme, take a look at `node_modules/theme-claim/conf.json` and make it match your current theme data exactly _(this is the data you're wanting to change)_.